MacroUniverse/SLISCt/README.md

 * Class members variables should start with `m_` for clearity, and avoid name confliction with member function arguments.

+* Only use up to c++11 features.

+* Will not use any serious meta-programming, to keep the code readable and easy to modify (even this means creating blocks of similar code).

 ## "slisc.h"
 "slisc.h" includes some constants, type alias, and vector/matrix class template definitions.